 The bad thing is that it can be super expensive and the traffic you get may not be the traffic that you want.
-As you’re figuring out your business in the early days, I feel like unless you have a very clear offering and sales processes, that you’ll just end up wasting your money.
+As you’re figuring out your business in the early days, I feel like unless you have a very clear offering and sales process, you’ll just end up wasting your money.

 And if you do go down this route, unless you have experience running ads, make sure to hire someone competent in this area.

 Bonus Tip: Stay Updated with Industry Trends for Bookkeepers

 In a world where computers are obsolete within a few weeks after you purchase them, it’s tough to stay on top of new trends and changes in the industry.

 For example, one of the most popular trends in the software industry is that installed desktop software is becoming a thing of the past and is being replaced with subscription-based cloud software, also known as software as a service (or SAAS).